churlongo/TokenScope/samples/README.md

 This string appears in widely circulated JWT tutorials and the RFC 7515 style examples.
 It is safe to commit precisely because it is public knowledge.
-Do not
+Do not use it for anything real.
+Because the secret is published, `tokenscope verify` can confirm the four HMAC tokens against it, which demonstrates that the signatures are real rather than placeholder bytes.

+## Determinism